 PsychSource is a searchable gateway to the British Psychological Society’s 11 journals and books programme, plus 32 other key psychology journals, together with multimedia resources.
-It also provides access to a multitude of other BPS resources supporting research, teaching and practice.
+It also provides access to EBSCO Discovery Service and links to a multitude of other BPS resources supporting research, teaching and practice.

 Go to Using PsychSource for information on how to make the most of this resource.

 Developed in partnership with Wiley, PsychSource is your gateway to exploring and using the crucial research published across the British Psychological Society’s 11 journals and extensive books programme.
 The site also gives access to 32 other key Wiley psychology journals and multimedia resources.

 PsychSource also conveniently brings together a host of links to other Society resources, including conference proceedings, archive catalogue, Origins timeline, the John Kenna Audio Archive and Grace Rawlings Visual Archive, and up-to-date guidelines and policy documents.

 PsychSource is also your entry point to EBSCO Discovery Service, an alternative way to access BPS and Wiley journals, plus many other online journal and non-journal resources – find out more or click here for instant access (sign-in needed)

 Special discounts available for BPS members!